U2UK261 + EC261 Both Apply

 per passenger, EasyJet claims

-EasyJet's self-service compensation portal defaults to the EC261 framework even for UK261-eligible flights, systematically undervaluing claims by £130–£170 per passenger on medium-haul routes from UK airports.
+EasyJet's self-service compensation portal defaults to the EC261 framework even for UK261-eligible flights, may not always calculate the full amount for claims by £130–£170 per passenger on medium-haul routes from UK airports.

 Common rejection wording: 'extraordinary circumstances relating to severe weather/ATC restrictions' — used even when the actual cause was a knock-on delay from a previous flight (which is explicitly NOT extraordinary under the Sturgeon ruling).

-EasyJet frequently offers 'goodwill vouchers' of £50–£100 instead of the statutory cash amount.
-These offers are not legally equivalent and passengers who accept them typically forfeit their full EC/UK261 entitlement.
+EasyJet may offer 'goodwill vouchers' of £50–£100 instead of the statutory cash amount.
+These offers are not legally equivalent and passengers who accept them may affect their statutory entitlement.

-When claims are escalated to the UK CAA, EasyJet response time averages 6–8 weeks, after which they typically settle rather than proceed to court.
+When claims are escalated to the UK CAA, EasyJet response time varies.
+Claims are often resolved without court proceedings..

 SkyVolo Approach